 "Any learning experience that can be used for the systematic maintenance, improvement and broadening of competence, knowledge and skills to ensure that the practitioner has the capacity to practise safely, effectively and legally within their evolving scope of practice.
 It may include both personal and professional development."

 We see CPD as a cyclical process (see diagram).
 Usually this will begin with reflection on development needs, but sometimes learning occurs unexpectedly at another point in the cycle.
 This can also be recorded as CPD

 Register requirements for CPD

 As a registered member, you must:

-- keep an up-to-date and accurate record of CPD activities using the BACP Register template below
+- keep an up-to-date and accurate record of CPD activities within the Learning centre or using the BACP Register template below

 - record a range of CPD activities relevant to current or future practice

 - show clearly how you have reflected, planned, actioned and evaluated your development needs and indicate how this will have an impact in your practice